Script Templates

 Default template

 Every Robopack organisation starts with a default PSADT template.
 This works out of the box for most applications.
+The default template:

 Custom templates